Use A Mac

 Unfortunately the metaphor breaks almost immediately, because opening a folder or file results in a window on your screen, which makes no physical sense at all.
 But there it is, so we have to get used to it.
 A window is a rectangular space on your screen which contains data.
 If you open a folder, the window which appears shows the contents of that folder.
 If you open a file, the window which appears shows the contents of that file.
 If you open an application, you generally see a window representing a file that the application is working with.

 To use the Mac, you interact with it using a keyboard and a pointing device, which is typically a mouse, a trackpad, or a trackball.
-The pointing device allows you to move a cursor around on the screen but either moving the mouse across your desk, dragging your finger across the trackpad, or rolling the trackball.
+The pointing device allows you to move a cursor around on the screen by either moving the mouse across your desk, dragging your finger across the trackpad, or rolling the trackball.

 The cursor usually takes the shape of an arrow, but can take other shapes too.
 The shape of the cursor is meant to give you information about what will happen when you click the button of your pointing device.